brimdata/zed/k8s/README.md

 ## Using zqd with zapi
 This is a walk-through of a local test before testing on our k8s cluster.
 This is outside the k8s cluster to get familiar with trouble-shooting.

 As a prerequisite, you must have an S3 bucket and directory available for zqd.
-In the S3 console, or at the command line, create a 'datadir' for use with zqd.
+In the S3 console, or at the command line, create a 'datauri' for use with zqd.
 This directory will hold metadata for the spaces you will create with zapi.

 You will need AWS credentials.
 On your local machine you can use `aws configure` and then you must set the environment variable, `AWS_SDK_LOAD_CONFIG=true`.
 Within Kubernetes, we will need to handle AWS credentials with secrets.
 More on that later.

-Here is an example of creating a datadir, using an s3 bucket called `brim-scratch` in a directory called `mark` (change the s3 buckets for your setup.)
+Here is an example of creating a datauri, using an s3 bucket called `brim-scratch` in a directory called `mark` (change the s3 buckets for your setup.)
 ```
 aws s3 ls # make sure the bucket exists!
 zqd listen -data s3://brim-scratch/mark/zqd-meta